Gestalt & Perception in the Visual Arts

 In his book Contemporary Color Theory and Use, Steven Bleicher discusses an experiment using a stop sign.
 The color of the sign was changed from red to green.
 Everything else remained the same, including the sign location.

 Drivers regularly drove through the intersection without stopping.
-When pulled over by the researchers and questioned, the drivers often said they saw the sign, but because the sign was green, and green means go, they didn't stop—another example of consistency of presentation at play.
+When pulled over by the researchers and questioned, the drivers often said they saw the sign, but because the sign was green, and the color green symbolized "go," they didn't stop.
+This is an excellent example of consistency of presentation at play.

 Green stop sign